VinuthaBS/Pewlett-Hackard-Analysis/README.md

 ## **Results :**
 - The analysis of employee data gave a clear understanding of the number of employees retiring shortly.
 Summary table of retirees v/s titles is as below :
 - <img src = "Resources/RetireesVSTitles.png"></img>
-- The summary of the retiring employees based on the titles held discloses information on the fact that the around 65% of the total number of retirees are senior staff (holding titles Senior Engineer and Senior Staff).
+- The summary of the retiring employees based on the titles held discloses information on the fact that around 65% of the total number of retirees are senior staff (holding titles Senior Engineer and Senior Staff).
 This is a very big number of senior experienced positions who will have to be replaced.
 - Among the 9 active Managers (heading a department), 2 are set to retire.
 On further querying we can know that these 2 managers are from Sales and Research team.
 Summary table indicating the numbers v/s titles corresponding to departments reveals this information clearly as below :
 - <img src = "Resources/RetireesVSTitlesVSDepts.png"></img>
 - Around 25% of the retirees are holding the titles "Engineer" or "Staff".
 This can be tackled by mentoring the junior employees.